Last updated Last updated April 27, 2026

 Submit your first, middle, and last name, then check the box to confirm it’s your legal name.
 If you’ve ever used an alias, you can click the “add another name” link to enter it as well.
 Click “Continue.”

 You’ll be presented with a list of possible record matches that display birthdates, names, locations, email addresses, and phone numbers.
 Select the record that matches your identity.
 Scroll down and click “Continue.”
-Please note that if none of the identities match, then TruthFinder probably doesn’t have your profile.
+Note that if none of the identities match, then TruthFinder probably doesn’t have your profile or has outdated info.

 Step 10: Click “Continue” on the verification page